Aar2284/Credit-Card-Fraud-Detection-Risk-Management-System/README.md

     ```bash
     streamlit run fraud_detection_dashboard.py
     ```
-    Navigate to `http://localhost:8501` in your web browser.
+    Navigate to `http://localhost:8501` in your web browser
 4.  **Get the data

 ## 📂 Project Structure